JulianSobott/OpenDrive/docs/internal/file_exchanges.rst

 ``get_file``. ``move`` and ``delete`` may be defined in general.
 I start with implementation with the simple ones (move and delete).

+The client calls move file: WOnly possible to move inside users root folder. relative path to users root as argument is sufficent. server functions then adds the users path and calls the general function.
+Where to test it: server

 Files between the server and the client are exchanged after all necessary actions are calculated.
 Actions are calculated, when there were changes and the server and client merge the changes.